Frequently Asked Questions

 Will my AP/CAPP credits be honored at the Honors College?

 Yes.
-If you have AP or CAPP credits, we will honor those credits and we will factor those credits into your Honors requirements.
+If you have AP or CAPP credits, we will honor those credits and we will factor them into your Honors requirements.
 You will not be required to retake those classes simply because they were not Honors versions of those classes.
 In fact, many of our Honors students who arrive with AP or CAPP credits end up graduating in less than four years, since they also have the benefit of early registration.

 If I join the Honors College, can I withdraw from it without penalty?

 Yes.
 You can leave the Honors College at any time, and it will not affect your time to graduation.
-But it is not likely that you will want to do so, for it is extremely rare for a student to leave the Honors College.
+But it is not likely that you will want to do so, for it is rare for a student to leave the Honors College.

 What makes the Honors College education unique?